-Parameter type default description .corrtype string "" Correlation type to match?
+Parameter type default description .corrtype string Correlation type to match?
 Must be auto, cross, or an empty string (= all). hirange double vector [] Zero or more ranges of physical baseline lengths (in m).
 A baseline matches if its length is within one of the ranges.
 E.g., blrange=[0,10000, 100000, 1e30]

 Parameter type default description Parameter type default Names of baselines to be matched.
 It can be given as either a vector of vectors or as a casacore MSSelection string.
 These two methods are mutually exclusive.
 When in doubt, use the second syntax.
 1. If given as a vector, a vector element can be a vector of two names giving the stations forming a baseline.
 For example: baseline=[[CS001,RS003], [CS002,RS005]] selects baselines CS001- RS003 and CS002-RS005.
 Each name can be a shell-type pattern (with wildcards ?[] or {}).
 Thus baseline=[[CS,RS]] selects all baselines between core and remote stations.
 Note that the wildcard characters {} mean OR.
 They can be used to pair groups of stations (quotes are needed).
 For example: baseline=[["{CS001,CS002}", "{RS003,RS005}"]] selects baselines CS001-RS003, CS001-RS005, CS002-RS003, and CS002-RS005.
 Besides giving a baseline, it is also possible to give a single station name (possibly wildcarded) meaning that all baselines containing that station will be selected.
 For example: baseline=[RS,CS] selects all baselines containing remote or core stations.
-Please note that an extra bracket pair is needed to specify baselines between RS and CS like in baseline=[[RS,CS]] It is a bit hard to select international stations using this syntax. baseline. baseline.vector u n 2.
-The casacore MSSelection baseline syntax.
-2. The casacore note 263.
+Please note that an extra bracket pair is needed to specify baselines between RS and CS like in baseline=[[RS,CS]] It is a bit hard to select international stations using this syntax. baseline baseli. international stations using this syntax.
+2. The casacore MSSelection baseline syntax is described in this note and Casacore note 263.
 The advantage of this syntax is that it is more concise and that besides a station name pattern, it is possible to give a station number.
-The examples above can be expressed as: baseline=CS001&RS003 CS002&RS005 for baseline CS001-RS003 and CS002-RS005 baseline=CS001, CS002&RS003, RS005 for CS001-RS003, CS001-RS005, CS002-RS003, and CS002-RS005 baseline=RS&&CS for baselines (also auto-corr) between RS and CS stations. baseline=8&12 baseline between station number 8 and 12.
+The examples above can be expressed as: baseline=CS001&RS003CS002&RS005 for baseline CS001-RS003 and CS002-RS005 baseline=CS001,CS002&RS003,RS005 for CS001-RS003,CS001- RS005,CS002-RS003, and CS002-RS005 baseline=RS&&CS for baselines (also auto-corr) between RS and CS stations. baseline=8&12 baseline between station number 8 and 12.
 Note that & means cross-correlations, && means cross and auto, &&& means auto only.
-International stations can be selected most easily using negation.
-E.g. use baseline=^[CR]S&& to select all baselines containing an international station. use baseline=^[CR]S&& to select baselines containing ONLY international stations.
+International station. use baseline=^[CR]S&& to select all baselines containing an international stations.
 Sometimes the baselines between the HBA ears of the same station should be deselected, which can be done using the following string ^/(.)HBA0&\1HBA1/ Without the up-arrow it will select such baselines.
 Note: in the msin step only the second way is possible.
 Also note that, currently, only the first way works properly when selecting baselines after a station has been added.
 The reason is that the second way looks in the original ANTENNA table to find matching station names, thus will not find the new station.